 Perhaps I’d just never paid as much attention to cheese in America as I have since living in the Netherlands, but I’ve noticed that the common classification of cheese in the grocery is either “jong” (young) or “oud” (old).
 Digging a bit deeper, the Dutch actually classify their cheeses into six categories based on age:

-- Very Old or Very Aged: over 12 months
+- Very Old or Very Aged Gouda: over 12 months

 The younger Gouda cheeses will have a more mild, soft, and almost sweet taste and texture.
 They’re best on sandwiches or crackers.
-The older Gouda cheeses become harder, stronger, and darker.
-The deep flavor of the older Gouda makes it great for cooking (like in some Gouda mac n’ cheese), with heavy bread, or with wine.
+The older Gouda cheeses become harder, stronger, and darker, taking on a buttery and nutty flavor.
+The deep flavor of the older Gouda makes it great for cooking (like in some Gouda mac n’ cheese), with crusty bread, or with wine.

-Interesting side note: In the older Goudas, you may find crunchy, white crystals throughout the cheese.
+In the older/more matured Gouda cheeses, you may find crunchy, white crystals throughout the cheese.
 This is often confused with salt crystals, which sometimes form on the outside of the cheese as result of the brine bath.
 The clusters inside the cheese, however, are actually bits of tyrosine, an amino acid and the sign of a well-aged cheese!

 Cheese is a living, breathing thing, so it’s best not to suffocate it in plastic.
 Wrap your Gouda in parchment paper, then loosely wrap that in plastic.
 Set in the warmest area of the fridge, like in a vegetable drawer near the bottom.
 Gouda should last 2 to 3 weeks.
 Freezing alters the texture of the cheese, so I would recommend against it unless you absolutely must.